-Application Process and Requirements for European Applicants
+Application Process and Requirements for Students Eligible for EU Fees

-All applicants to the Dual BA Program apply by January 2 for fall enrollment.
+All applicants to the Dual BA Program must apply by January 2 for fall enrollment.
 The admissions process includes a review of the applicant’s academic history, letters of recommendation, standardized test scores, a personal essay, and an interview conducted in English.
 Applications will be reviewed by a joint committee featuring admissions representatives from both Columbia and Trinity.

 Applying to the Dual BA Program